OpenOverlayRouter/oor/README.md

 this is auto-configured by the operating system during start-up.

 Check that sysctl options configuration is correct.
 Make sure that rp_filter kernel network parameter is disabled.
-It is disabled by default in OpenWRT, but, for instance, it is enabled by default in Ubuntu.
+It is disabled by default in OpenWrt, but, for instance, it is enabled by default in Ubuntu.
 Make sure too that IP forwarding is enabled.
-It should be enabled by default in OpenWRT.
+It should be enabled by default in OpenWrt.

 You can instruct your system to auto-configure these values during system boot-up if you add the following lines to `/etc/sysctl.conf`.
 Remember to